SuhailRahman/VirtualTrialRoom/README.md

 # Virtual Trial Room
 An Augmented Reality based App where a user can "try-on" different apparels through iOS mobile devices, enabling a rich visual, realistic and an enjoyable experience.<br>
 This application has 4 dresses which are *Balerina*, *Prom dress*, *Maxi dress* and *Full Sleeves t-shirt*.
-The User Interface consists of two buttons, where the users can change the apparels and colors of the apparels dynamically.
-The user can view all the different angles of the dress like the front view, back view and side view.
+The User Interface consists of two buttons, dress changing button and colors changing button.
+The user can view all the angles of the dress like the front view, back view and side view.

 ![Balerina Dress](https://github.com/SuhailRahman/VirtualTrialRoom/blob/master/Images/Balerina%20dress.png "Balerina Dress")
 ![Prom Dress](https://github.com/SuhailRahman/VirtualTrialRoom/blob/master/Images/Prom%20Dress.png "Prom Dress")